-D. The nature of the obligations
+A. The nature of the obligations

-28. While the underlying rationale for considering directors' obligations in the vicinity of insolvency may be similar in different jurisdictions, different approaches are taken to formulating those obligations and determining the standard to be met.
-In general, however, laws focus upon two aspects - imposing civil liability for causing insolvency or failing to take appropriate action in the vicinity of insolvency (which might include an obligation to commence insolvency proceedings) and avoiding actions taken by directors in the vicinity of insolvency.
+16. [28] While the underlying rationale for considering directors' obligations in the vicinity of insolvency may be similar in different jurisdictions, different approaches are taken to formulating those obligations and determining the standard to be met.
+In general, however, laws tend to focus upon two aspects - first, imposing civil liability on directors for causing insolvency or failing to take appropriate action in the vicinity of insolvency (which under some laws might include commencing insolvency proceedings pursuant to an obligation under national law to do so - see para.
+17 [29]) and second, once insolvency proceedings have commenced, avoiding actions taken by directors, including transactions that may have been entered into, in the vicinity of insolvency.

-(a) Obligation to commence insolvency proceedings
+1. Obligation to commence insolvency proceedings

-29. As noted in paragraph 26, some laws impose on directors an obligation to apply for commencement of insolvency proceedings, which would include reorganization or liquidation, within a specified period of time, usually fairly short such as three weeks, after the date on which the company became technically insolvent.
+17. [29] As noted above, some national laws impose on directors an obligation to apply for commencement of insolvency proceedings, which would include reorganization or liquidation, within a specified period of time, usually fairly short such as three weeks, after the date on which the company became factually insolvent.
 Failure to do so may lead to personal liability, in full or in part, for any resulting losses incurred by the company and its creditors, and in some cases criminal liability, if the company continues to trade.
-This obligation is discussed in part two, chapter I, paras.
-35-36.
-In those jurisdictions where it is necessary to prove that the directors' actions were fraudulent in order to pursue a breach of this obligation, the obligations have proven difficult to enforce.
-For that reason, some jurisdictions have replaced or supplemented the "fraudulent trading" tests with a "wrongful trading" test, which provides that directors may be liable if they continue trading beyond the point where they knew or should have known that the company would be unable to avoid insolvent liquidation and have not taken proper steps to protect the interests of creditors.
+This obligation is discussed in more detail in part two, chapter I, paragraphs 35-36.